Scream, Dracula, Scream!: Recording

 Scream, Dracula, Scream! was Rocket from the Crypt's most ambitious recording to date.
 Using the extensive recording budget granted them by Interscope, the band employed numerous guest musicians, a string section, additional engineers and mixing sessions, and experimented with several instruments they had not used before.
 According to the album's liner notes the album was rehearsed and recorded over a 2-month period, with the basic tracks recorded live on a 4-track machine and overdubs of the backing vocals and orchestra recorded later.
 The album's title was taken from the lyrics of a Wesley Willis song.

-The album's liner notes also state that the band intended Scream, Dracula, Scream! to consist of one cohesive body of music, with traditional silence between track separations replaced with string, woodwind, and brass passages.
-However, Interscope demanded a more standardized album so the master tapes were cut and edited into traditional-length tracks.
+The album's liner notes also state that the band intended Scream, Dracula, Scream! to consist of onev cohesive body of music, with interstitial musical pieces bridging the gaps between songs.
+According to Reis,there was this connective tissue that ran through the entire record – a viola, two violins, one or two cellos and a bass and they play on some of the songs already.
+But, you know, the label didn’t really like it.
+They would've let us use it – it wasn't like they were saying they weren't going to put it out.
+They were very interested in what we were doing – we were in their favour at that time – but I didn't fight the decision because I kind of thought that the label were right.
+Conceptually it was a great idea but I didn't really think it was working even though we put so much work into it: I was really bummed.
+But that was just the mode we were in at the time – let's make things the most difficult on ourselves as possible (laughs) – that was just the way we did things.